2018 Washington Nationals season: June

 Resuming the suspended game against the Yankees at Nationals Park from May 15, the Nationals scored the eventual winning run on a statistical oddity, as Soto—pinch-hitting for left fielder Matt Adams—hit a two-run home run in a game that technically started five days before he made his major league debut.
-Washington and New York went on to split the June 18 twin-bill, with the Nationals winning the continuation of the May 15 game 5–3, as Suero earned his first career win in relief, and the Yankees pinning a loss on Fedde and the Nationals in the second game, which finished at a 4–2 loss for the home team despite a last-ditch rally in the ninth inning against closer Aroldis Chapman.
+Washington and New York went on to split the June 18 twin-bill, with the Nationals winning the continuation of the May 15 game 5–3, as Suero earned his first career win in relief, and the Yankees pinning a loss on Fedde and the Nationals in the second game, which finished as a 4–2 loss despite a late rally in the ninth inning against closer Aroldis Chapman.
 In another unusual statistic, the Nationals went 0-for-11 with runners in scoring position in the second game, scoring both their runs on sacrifice flies by first baseman Mark Reynolds.
 During the latter game, the Nationals announced that they had swung an early midseason trade for Kansas City Royals closer Kelvin Herrera, trading infielder Kelvin Gutiérrez off their 40-man roster along with minor league outfielder Blake Perkins and minor league pitcher Yohanse Morel.
 Martinez confirmed after the game that incumbent closer Sean Doolittle, who finished out the first game of the day to notch his eighteenth save of the season, would retain his ninth-inning duties, with Herrera shifting into a new role with the Nationals.
 Herrera was activated the following day, with Suero optioned to Class-AAA Syracuse.
 Their injury woes continuing, the Nationals also listed Adams on the 10-day disabled list with a broken finger sustained on a bunt attempt in Toronto, recalling Rodríguez to make his first career start in place of the injured Hellickson, against the Orioles at Nationals Park.
 Rodríguez struggled, giving up five runs over five innings, but the Nationals rallied from a four-run deficit behind a four-hit day from shortstop Trea Turner, who came a triple from the cycle in the eventual 9–7 victory.
 Herrera also made his Nationals debut in the June 19 win, pitching a perfect eighth inning in relief.
 The Nationals were shut out by Andrew Cashner and the Orioles in the second game of the series, which finished early in the morning of June 21 after being interrupted by a rain delay of more than two hours, as the home team fell 3–0 in their fifth game of the month without pushing across a score.
 However, they rebounded behind another strong outing from Scherzer in the rubber match that evening, with Herrera picking up his first win as a National after his scoreless relief outing in the eighth inning of a tie game was followed by a two-run double by Soto, batting cleanup for the first time in his major league career, that gave the Nationals their final 4–2 margin of victory.
 The win was Washington's 40th of the season.